peppergaming/auth/README.md

 Passwordless, non-custodial Login.
 Integrate our SDK in your game in a few lines of code.

 By using our SDK you can build a login infrastructure based on social logins or email and, for more advanced users, also external wallets.

+## Demo Project
+If you want to see the SDK in action, checkout our [demo project](https://github.com/peppergaming/pepper-star-battle).

+## Supported authentication  methods

 Currently, we support the following authentication methods:

-## Supported authentication  methods

 | Method        | Type              |
 |:--------------|:------------------|